Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Applicable Federal Regulations

-Commercial drone operations in Alabama require an FAA Remote Pilot Certificate under 14 CFR Part 107.
+Commercial drone operations require FAA Remote Pilot Certificate

 Stadium Temporary Flight Restrictions

-Bryant-Denny Stadium (Alabama) and Jordan-Hare Stadium (Auburn) each exceed 100,000 capacity and trigger automatic TFRs during NCAA Division I football games.
-The TFR extends 3 nautical miles horizontally and 3,000 feet vertically, 1 hour before to 1 hour after the event.
-Violations carry federal civil and criminal penalties.
+Bryant-Denny Stadium (University of Alabama) and Jordan-Hare Stadium (Auburn University) both exceed the 30,000-seat threshold triggering automatic stadium TFRs during NCAA Division I football games: 3 nautical miles radius, below 3,000 feet, from 1 hour before to 1 hour after events.
+Violations may result in FAA civil and criminal enforcement.

 For complete federal regulations, see our Federal Regulations page.